 (2).
 Indicator Title Timeous submission of the Main Budget of the Department.

 Preparation of departmental budgets in line with MTEF guidelines issued by Provincial

 Definition Treasury for both Main budget and Adjustment Budget Processes.

-Definition
+Semination

 Source of data Estimates of Provincial Revenue and Expenditure, Adjustment Estimates and BAS.

-Method of calculation / Number of Cubrains and
+Method of calculation / Assessment Number of Submissions.

-Assessment Number of Submissions.
+7.0000

 Means of verification Produce budget submissions.

-Assumptions The relevant units will provide inputs supported by plans in order to develop credible budgets.
+Accumptions The relevant units will provide inputs supported by plans in order to develop credible

-budgets.
+Assumptions budgets.

 Disaggregation of

 beneficiaries (where Not Applicable

 applicable)

 Spatial Transformation

 (where applicable) Not Applicable

+Coloulation to

 Calculation type Non-accumulative

 Reporting Cycle Annually

 Desired performance Develop accurate and credible budgets

 Indicator responsibility Director: Financial & Management Accounting

-g
+•

 (3).
 Indicator Title Timeous submission of the Adjustment Budget of the Department.

-Preparation of departmental budgets in line with MTEF guidelines issued by Provincial Definition Treasury for both Main budget and Adjustment Budget Processes.
+Preparation of departmental budgets in line with MTEF guidelines issued by Provincial

+D. C. Maria Treasury for both Main budget and Adjustment Budget Processes.

+Definition

 Source of data Estimates of Provincial Revenue and Expenditure, Adjustment Estimates and BAS.

-Method of calculation / Assessment Number of Submissions.
+Method of calculation / Number of Submissions.

+Assessment

 Means of verification Produce budget submissions.

+Means of verification r roduce budget submissions.

-Assumptions The relevant units will provide inputs supported by plans in order to develop credible budgets.
-Disaggregation of beneficiaries (where applicable) Not Applicable Spatial Transformation (where applicable) Not Applicable Calculation type Non-accumulative Reporting Cycle Annually Desired performance Develop accurate and credible budgets Indicator responsibility Director: Financial & Management Accounting
+Accommissions The relevant units will provide inputs supported by plans in order to develop credible

+Assumptions budgets.

+Disaggregation of

+beneficiaries (where Not Applicable

+applicable)

+Spatial Transformation

+(where applicable) Not Applicable

+Calculation type Non accumulativo

+Non-accumulative

+Reporting Cycle Annually

+Desired performance Develop accurate and credible budgets

+Indicator responsibility Director: Financial & Management Accounting

 (4).
 Indicator Title Percentage of supplier's valid invoices paid within 30 days.
-Definition The number of valid invoices paid within 30 days of receipt by the institution against the total number of invoices received by the institution.
-Source of data BAS, Invoice Register and Instruction Note 34 Reports Method of calculation / Assessment Number of valid invoices paid within 30 days of receipt by the institution over the total number of valid invoices received by the institution 100 Means of verification Report which shows the total number of invoices paid in that period under review, total number of invoices paid after 30 days and percentage of invoices paid within 30 days.
-Assumptions All relevant stakeholders will submit the invoices and supporting documentation on time.
-All queries raised by the Office of the CFO are resolved within 30 days by the relevant stakeholders.
-Disaggregation of beneficiaries (where applicable) Not Applicable Spatial Transformation (where applicable) Not Applicable Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance Payment of all valid invoices within 30 days of receipt.
+The number of valid invoices paid within 30 days of receipt by the institution against the - • • • • • total number of invoices received by the institution.
+Definition Source of data BAS, Invoice Register and Instruction Note 34 Reports Method of calculation / Number of valid invoices paid within 30 days of receipt by the institution over the total Assessment number of valid invoices received by the institution 100 Report which shows the total number of invoices paid in that period under review, total Means of verification number of invoices paid after 30 days and percentage of invoices paid within 30 days.
+1. All relevant stakeholders will submit the invoices and supporting documentation on Assumptions time.
+2. All queries raised by the Office of the CFO are resolved within 30 days by the relevant stakeholders.
+Stakenolders.
+Disaggregation of beneficiaries (where Not Applicable applicable) Spatial Transformation (where applicable) Not Applicable Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance Payment of all valid invoices within 30 days of receipt.
 To report to National Treasury monthly, facilitate expenditure monitoring.
 Indicator responsibility Director: Financial & Management Accounting